carloscfgos1980/http-server-exercise/intructions.md

 }

 The JSON here has been prettified.
 The actual response body won't have newlines or spaces between the key and value.
 They'll look more like {"valid":true}

+# 4.3 The Profane

+Not only do we validate that Chirps are under 140 characters, but we also have a list of words that are not allowed.

+Assignment
+We need to update the /api/validate_chirp endpoint to replace all "profane" words with 4 asterisks: ****.

+Assuming the length validation passed, replace any of the following words in the Chirp with the static 4-character string ****:

+kerfuffle
+sharbert
+fornax
+Be sure to match against uppercase versions of the words as well, but not punctuation.
+"Sharbert!" does not need to be replaced, we'll consider it a different word due to the exclamation point.
+Finally, instead of the valid boolean, your handler should return the cleaned version of the text in a JSON response:

+Example Input
+{
+  "body": "This is a kerfuffle opinion I need to share with the world" }

+Example Output
+{
+  "cleaned_body": "This is a **** opinion I need to share with the world" }

+Run and submit the CLI tests.

+Tips
+Use an HTTP client to test your POST requests.

+I'd recommend creating two helper functions:

+respondWithError(w http.ResponseWriter, code int, msg string)
+respondWithJSON(w http.ResponseWriter, code int, payload interface{})
+These helpers are not required but might help DRY up your code when we add more endpoints in the future.

+I'd also recommend breaking the bad word replacement into a separate function.
+You can even write some unit tests for it!

+Here are some useful standard library functions:

+strings.ToLower
+strings.Split
+strings.Join

+# 5. STORAGE

+# 5.1 Storage

+Arguably the most important part of your typical web application is the storage of data.
+It would be pretty useless if each time you logged into your account on YouTube, Twitter or GitHub, all of your subscriptions, tweets, or repositories were gone.

+Memory vs. Disk
+When you run a program on your computer (like our HTTP server), the program is loaded into memory.
+Memory is a lot like a scratch pad.
+It's fast, but it's not permanent.
+If the program terminates or restarts, the data in memory is lost.

+When you're building a web server, any data you store in memory (in your program's variables) is lost when the server is restarted.
+Any important data needs to be saved to disk via the file system.

+Option 1: Raw Files
+We could take our user's data, serialize it to JSON, and save it to disk in .json files (or any other format for that matter).
+It's simple, and will even work for small applications.
+Trouble is, it will run into problems fast:

+Concurrency: If two requests try to write to the same file at the same time, you'll get overwritten data.
+Scalability: It's not efficient to read and write large files to disk for every request.
+Complexity: You'll have to write a lot of code to manage the files, and the chances of bugs are high.
+Option 2: a Database
+At the end of the day, a database technology like MySQL, PostgreSQL, or MongoDB "just" writes files to disk.
+The difference is that they also come with all the fancy code and algorithms that make managing those files efficient and safe.
+In the case of a SQL database, the files are abstracted away from us entirely.
+You just write SQL queries and let the DB handle the rest.

+We will be using option 2: PostgreSQL.
+It's a production-ready, open-source SQL database.
+It's a great choice for many web applications, and as a back-end engineer, it might be the single most important database to be familiar with.

+Assignment
+Install Postgres v15 or later. macOS with brew

+brew install postgresql@15

+Linux / WSL (Debian).
+Here are the docs from Microsoft, but simply:

+sudo apt update
+sudo apt install postgresql postgresql-contrib

+Ensure the installation worked.
+The psql command-line utility is the default client for Postgres.
+Use it to make sure you're on version 15+ of Postgres: psql --version

+(Linux only) Update postgres password: sudo passwd postgres

+Enter a password, and be sure you won't forget it.
+You can just use something easy like postgres.

+Start the Postgres server in the background
+Mac: brew services start postgresql@15
+Linux: sudo service postgresql start
+Connect to the server.
+I recommend simply using the psql client.
+It's the "default" client for Postgres, and it's a great way to interact with the database.
+While it's not as user-friendly as a GUI like PGAdmin, it's a great tool to be able to do at least basic operations with.
+Enter the psql shell:

+Mac: psql postgres
+Linux: sudo -u postgres psql
+You should see a new prompt that looks like this:

+postgres=#

+Create a new database.
+I called mine chirpy:
+CREATE DATABASE chirpy;

+Connect to the new database:
+\c chirpy

+You should see a new prompt that looks like this:

+chirpy=#

+Set the user password (Linux only)
+ALTER USER postgres WITH PASSWORD 'postgres';

+For simplicity, I used postgres as the password.
+Before, we altered the system user's password, now we're altering the database user's password.

+Query the database
+From here you can run SQL queries against the chirpy database.
+For example, to see the version of Postgres you're running, you can run:

+SELECT version();

+# 5.2 Goose Migrations

+Goose is a database migration tool written in Go.
+It runs migrations from a set of SQL files, making it a perfect fit for this project (we wanna stay close to the raw SQL).

+What Is a Migration?
+A migration is just a set of changes to your database table.
+You can have as many migrations as needed as your requirements change over time.
+For example, one migration might create a new table, one might delete a column, and one might add 2 new columns.

+An "up" migration moves the state of the database from its current schema to the schema that you want.
+So, to get a "blank" database to the state it needs to be ready to run your application, you run all the "up" migrations.

+If something breaks, you can run one of the "down" migrations to revert the database to a previous state.
+"Down" migrations are also used if you need to reset a local testing database to a known state.

+Users
+Our API needs to support the standard CRUD operations for "users" - the people logging into and using our application.

+Assignment
+Install Goose.
+Goose is just a command line tool that happens to be written in Go.
+I recommend installing it using go install:

+go install github.com/pressly/goose/v3/cmd/goose@latest

+Run goose -version to make sure it's installed correctly.

+Create a users migration in a new sql/schema directory.
+A "migration" in Goose is just a .sql file with some SQL queries and some special comments.
+Our first migration should just create a users table.
+The simplest format for these files is:

+number_name.sql

+For example, I created a file in sql/schema called 001_users.sql with the following contents:

+-- +goose Up
+CREATE TABLE ...

+-- +goose Down
+DROP TABLE users;

+Write out the CREATE TABLE statement in full, I left it blank for you to fill in.
+A user should have 4 fields:

+id: a UUID that will serve as the primary key
+created_at: a TIMESTAMP that can not be null
+updated_at: a TIMESTAMP that can not be null
+email: TEXT that can not be null and must be unique The -- +goose Up and -- +goose Down comments are required.
+They tell Goose how to run the migration in each direction.

+Get your connection string.
+A connection string is just a URL with all of the information needed to connect to a database.
+The format is: protocol://username:password@host:port/database

+Here are examples:

+macOS (no password, your username): postgres://wagslane:@localhost:5432/chirpy Linux (password from last lesson, postgres user): postgres://postgres:postgres@localhost:5432/chirpy Test your connection string by running psql, for example:

+psql "postgres://wagslane:@localhost:5432/chirpy"

+It should connect you to the chirpy database directly.
+If it's working, great. exit out of psql and save the connection string.

+Run the up migration.
+cd into the sql/schema directory and run:

+goose postgres <connection_string> up

+# example

+# goose postgres "postgres://wagslane:@localhost:5432/chirpy" up

+Run your migration!
+Make sure it works by using psql to find your newly created users table:

+psql chirpy
+\dt

+Run the down migration to make sure it works (it should just drop the table).
+When you're satisfied, run the up migration again to recreate the table.

+psql "postgres://carlosinfante:@localhost:5432/chirpy"

+goose -dir sql/schema postgres "postgres://carlosinfante:@localhost:5432/chirpy" up